 Here are a few things I learned from managing 30,000 concurrent text-message conversations:

 1. Students are curious and will inevitably ask questions

-When a student has already applied, he/she wants to know what’s up next, and they also start asking more questions about the college and its culture.
+After students apply, they inevitably want to know what’s up next, and they also start asking more questions about the college and its culture.
 Many students want to know about life on campus, as well as information about specific programs, what the dorms are like, or even the most popular eateries near campus.
-On a given day, interested prospects may send 50 messages in an effort to learn more about the college they’ve applied to and what they can expect if they are admitted.
+These types of Q&A are perfectly suited to conversational AI, and can be provided instantly to the inquiring students, thus saving admission officers hours of precious time.

 3. Send texts to one batch of students at a time

 With 30,000 students to engage, it seems easier to send a text message campaign en masse, but it’s actually more effective to start with a smaller group.
 By beginning the campaign with around 1,000 students, you can learn what common questions they are asking and prepare for the much greater influx of student questions.
 If a question isn’t yet recognized by the artificial intelligence, you can add the proper response so that when one of the next 29,000 students asks that particular question, it is answered instantly.
 By engaging with hundreds of thousands of students, admission officers can be informed of the many questions students ask, but there are always new questions that will be added over time.